alex-skakun/react-cool-hooks/README.md

   const doSomethingWithCounter = useFunction(data => {
     // here I can use received data from child component
-    // and I don't need specify dependencies to have acces
+    // and I don't need specify dependencies to have access
     // to latest value of counter, it's always up-to-date.
   });